What is our primary use case?

 Which other solutions did I evaluate?

-Yes, we short listed CA, IBM, and Apigee as our final three.
-We also looked at other products, including the big open source products in the market.
+Yes, we short listed CA Layer7 (Broadcom), IBM, and Apigee as our final three.
+We also looked at other products, including the big open source products in the market e.g. Kong.

 What other advice do I have?

 We are very happy with the solution.
-The product set currently sits in our development environment and that is a good fit.
+The product set currently falls within our development area and that is a good fit.

 Some companies would tend to bundle this with security or networking as the product set also functions as a security device.
 By placing it in security, you are limiting yourself a lot and will never reach the full potential of all the product's capabilities.
 You need technical in-house people with development background to run the product set.